devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

-# Devstaff Meetup 2 - An Intro to NodeJS
+# Devstaff Meetup 2 - An Intro to Node.js

 ## Goal:
 This walkthrough will get you started with the tooling required to write **server-side** Javascript code.
 Yes, you read that right.